kni-neu/streamlit_cloudrun/README.md

 # Streamlit with Google Cloud Run

 This code is forked from [mktaop](https://github.com/mktaop/cloudrun_demo), demo'ing a simple Streamlit App that Google can run on Cloud Run.
-His step by step video is located here:
+His step by step video is [located here](https://www.youtube.com/watch?v=BGMdxpXsbB4).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/BGMdxpXsbB4?si=7gMigcuQUzgTn5lH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Original Steps